General Counsel Mission Statements

 15. Develops legal procedures for Site Office business management systems.

-The NNSA Procurement Legal Team (PLT) has been organized to attain a single legal voice for NNSA on procurement legal matters and establish single points of contact (POCs) on procurement legal issues for our NNSA clients.
-There are currently seven (7) members of the PLT, to include Will Maez, Paul Gervas, Keith Landolt, Anh Nguyen, JiSan Lopez, Mike Ling and Shelley Turner.
-The PLT's function is to provide legal advice and counsel to our clients throughout the NNSA procurement community regarding contracts, financial assistance agreements, interagency agreements, and other business transactions.
-The PLT also provides assistance to other NNSA attorneys (Site Office Counsel) in order to ensure consistent application of the procurement rules, regulations, and policies, and to assist the Site Counsel to the best of our abilities.
+The NNSA Procurement Legal Team (PLT) ensures a single legal voice for NNSA on procurement legal matters and provides single points of contact for procurement legal issues to our NNSA clients.
+There are six members of the PLT: Matt Butsick, Mike Ling, JiSan Lopez, Lisa Mangi, Bill Mayers and Tim Fischer.
+The PLT provides legal advice and counsel to the NNSA procurement community and senior leadership regarding contracts, financial assistance agreements, interagency agreements and other business transactions.
+The PLT also provides assistance to other NNSA attorneys and Field Counsel to ensure consistent application of the procurement rules, regulations and policies.
 Some specific functions include:

-C. At Headquarters, all issues will come directly to Shelley Turner.
+C. Headquarters issues come directly to Tim Fischer.

-5. Overlapping issues: If the issue overlaps with a Site Office and/or another Service Center division, any legal advice will be coordinated with the appropriate PLT member(s), Site Counsel, and/or Service Center Counsel.
+5. Overlapping issues: If the issue overlaps with a Field Office and/or other APM divisions, legal advice will be coordinated with the appropriate PLT member(s) and Field Counsel.